adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2018-12-31-a-ui-testing-approach.md

 At it's core there are three packages that makeup the application, with other packages and modules having important roles.
 A UI update module, that is responsible for taking the state and updating the UI based on the state.
 Generally there needs to be a DOM element to bind the UI too.
 The signature of this function should look something like `DOMElement -> State -> void` The function would not return anything but the side-effect would be an updated UI.

-The next module would be the for the pipelines.
-This is where the core of the work happens and as such this module has the dependencies.
+The next module would be the for the "pipeline" functions.
+This is where the core of the work happens.
 Generally I would say two dependencies are required.
 First the update UI function and the second a library for the remote calls.
 The advantage of having these 2 dependencies is the ability to mock them out and leaving you with more deterministic tests.
 A pipeline function could be responsible for multiple updates to the UI; imagine the fetchUser pipeline:

 ```mermaid
 graph TD